yjzhang/cse571_project/docs/weekly.md

 ### 12/04

-- implement NN-Dagger on Gazebo and the turtlebot
+- implement NN-Dagger on Gazebo and the turtlebot - [code](https://github.com/yjzhang/cse571_project/tree/master/turtlebot_scripts)
 - train turtlebot to navigate hallways and make right turns
+- explored using NN-Dagger for mapping and pursuit